rkuma183/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    The Kube Proxy communicates only with Pod admin. whereas Kubelets communicate with individual pods as well.

+   Each node has a Flannel and a proxy.

    The Server gets Scheduler ???

    The Server obtains from Controller Manager ???

 1. Switch to the webpage of servers to Login to the next server.
+1. Be root with <tt>sudo -i</tt> and provide the password.
-1. Join the node to the master by pasting in the command captured earlier:
+1. Join the node to the master by pasting in the command captured earlier, as root:

    <pre>kubeadm join --token ...
 172.31.21.55:6443 --discovery-token-ca-cert-hash sha256:...</pre>

+   Note the above is one long command.
+So you may need to use a text editor.

    Deployments manage Pods.